 Question 8.

-(A) Validate the given statement with reference to baby seagull’s fear.
+(A) Validate the given statement concerning baby seagull’s fear.

 ‘Fear doesn’t exist anywhere else other than one’s mind.’
 (His First Flight- Two Stories about Flying) [3]